-Which file types, attributes, etc. are not preserved?
+6.1.4 Which file types, attributes, etc. are not preserved?

 - UNIX domain sockets (because it does not make sense they are meaningless without the running process that created them and the process needs to recreate them in any case).
 So, don't panic if your backup misses a UDS! - The precise on-disk (or rather: not-on-disk) representation of the holes in a sparse file.
 Archive creation has no special support for sparse files, holes are backed up as (deduplicated and compressed) runs of zero bytes.
-Archive extraction has optional support to extract all-zero chunks as holes in a sparse file. - Some filesystem specific attributes, like btrfs NOCOW, see Support for file metadata.
+Archive extraction has optional support to extract all-zero chunks as holes in a sparse file. - Some filesystem specific attributes, like btrfs NOCOW, see Support for file metadata. - For hardlinked symlinks, the hardlinking can not be archived (and thus, the hardlinking will not be done at extraction time).
+The symlinks will be archived and extracted as non-hardlinked symlinks, see #237984.

-Are there other known limitations?
+6.1.5 Are there other known limitations?

 • A single archive can only reference a limited volume of file/dir metadata, usually corresponding to tens or hundreds of millions of files/dirs.
 When trying to go beyond that limit, you will get a fatal IntegrityError exception telling that the (archive) object is too big.
 An easy workaround is to create multiple archives with less items each.
-See also the Note about archive limitations and #145284.
+See also the Note about archive limitations and #145285.